ibm-cloud-docs/cephaas/creating_new_satellite_location.md

 Perform the following steps for creating a new satellite location.

-1. On the {{site.data.keyword.cloud_notm}} console, click the **hamburger menu > Resource list** and expand **Storage**.
+1. On the {{site.data.keyword.cloud_notm}} console, click the **hamburger menu** > **Satellite** and select **Overview**.
-2. Click **Deployments** link.
+2. You can see various information about Satellites such as Pricing, Tutorials, Locations, Connectors, Config, etc.
+3. Click **Create location** > **On-premises & edge**.
-3. In Progress order screen is displayed which includes links for your reference.
+4. Satellite location creation screen is displayed which allows you to fill your geographical details.
-4. Click **Prepare deployment** link.
-5. Select **Create IBM Cloud Satellite location**.
-6. Enter **Satellite name**.
-7. Select **Managed from** location, which is IBM Cloud region closest your your physical infrastructure.
-8. Select your **Resource group**.
-9. You can check the option for Automatically create an instance for me.
-Selecting this option will not make any additions in your bill, howerver, if you add storage volumes to it, it will be added in your bill.
-    {: note}
-10. Click **Create**.
+5. Click **Add to estimate** to see the cost of your satellite.
+Depending on your IBM cloud billing, you may need to upgrade your balance to create a new satellite.

 Once a satellite location is created, it may take 30-45 minutes to become available.